csu-hci-projects/Error404/README.md

 - Copy the URL of this repo
 - Open a commandline terminal
 - Clone this repo into the source file of the new Unity project
+- Click the play icon at the top of the screen

-- As of right now, no assets are too large to not be included in this repo, but updates will be made if they are too large in the future.
+As of right now, no assets are too large to not be included in this repo, but updates will be made if they are too large in the future.